Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Fantasy Statblocks/Bunkers and Badasses for Fantasy Statblocks Readme.md

 1. Download [Bunkers.json](Bunkers.json) and import it into your Obsidian TTRPG Statblocks Plugin.
 2. Download [BnB-TTRPG-Statblock-Monsters](BnB-TTRPG-Statblock-Monsters.css) and place into your `.obsidian/snippets` directory.
 3. Enable the snippet.
 4. Copy the code block above and surround with the ` ```statblock ` codeblock.
-Confirm you see a screenshot similar to above.
+Confirm you see a screenshot like above.

 ### How to Use: Movement

-The Movement property currently supports the following items:
+The Movement property now supports the following items:

 - move x
 - leap x